raspibolt/raspibolt/raspibolt_6B_btc_rpc_explorer.md

   * Make sure the RPC methods are not all allowed, to avoid unnecessary security leaks.
 (However, if you want to use the BTC RPC Explorer to send RPC commands to your node you might want to activate this with caution)
     ```
     BTCEXP_RPC_ALLOWALL=false
     ```
+  * By default, the BTC RPC Explorer listens for local requests (localhost / 127.0.0.1).
+However, if you would like to access it from your local network or from somewhere else, make sure you configure the proper host and port by changing these parameters:
+    ```
+    # Example listening on the local network IP, with the default port
+    BTCEXP_HOST=192.168.0.1
+    BTCEXP_PORT=3002
+    ```
   * Additionally, if you want or need to see more logs related to the functioning of the explorer, you can enable them by changing this line with the proper parameter:
     ```